Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 or go to top]

-To prevent misunderstanding, let me explain further: The topic here is not about using footnotes in body text that has been formatted into one or more columns of text with Format, Columns.
+To prevent misunderstanding ...
+The topic here is not about using footnotes in body text that has been formatted into one or more columns of text with Format, Columns.
 Rather, this topic describes a method of producing footnotes where each footnote is split into two columns inside the footnote itself.
 The body text on these pages might be formatted as a single column (or no column formatting at all) or it might be formatted in multiple newspaper columns.
 [N.B.: WordPerfect does not support creating footnotes in parallel columns.
 Footnotes will be converted to endnotes if you try to create footnotes in parallel olumns.
 However, footnotes can be created in newspaper columns.
 You can change parallel columns to newspaper columns by double-clicking the [Col Def] code in Reveal Codes.]The following is based on the author's reply to a post on WordPerfect Universe.
 It is a bit time consuming since it is not an automatic method, but it gets the job done.
 Method • First, make a copy of your

 document, then convert all footnotes in it to "plain text" endnotes in